 Students are expected to arrive at school, no later than 7:15 AM.
 At 7.15 AM all students are escorted to their classrooms.
-A student is excused tardy, when arriving at school after 7.15 AM but before 7.30 AM.
-Students, who arrive from 7:15 AM must swipe their Student ID to receive a late/tardy slip, before going to the class.
+A student is "excused tardy," when arriving at school after 7.15 AM but before 7.30 AM.
+Students who arrive from 7:15 AM must swipe their Student ID to receive a late/tardy slip, before going to the class.

-Students arriving after 7:30 AM will have 'late arrival' recorded in Ajial's attendance system; this will be applied to their report card and affect the participation grade.
+Students arriving after 7:30 AM will have "late arrival" recorded in Ajial's attendance system; this will be applied to their report card and affect the participation grade.
 Students arriving after 7:30 AM will enter through the Reception Area to swipe their ID card and must present the late/tardy slip to the class teacher.

-If a student does not have their ID badge, the Receptionist will document their arrival and issue them with a late/tardy slip, through using the bar code register.
+If an Elementary or KG student does not have their ID badge, the Receptionist will document their arrival and issue them with a late/tardy slip and contact parents to bring the ID to Reception to give the teacher.
 This procedure is a one-off occurrence.
 If a student has lost their ID badge, parents will be contacted to pay for a replacement.

-If a student is late or tardy to a class more than 30 minutes, the absence is considered unexcused for the entire class period.
+If a student is late or tardy to a class more than 30 minutes, the late is considered unexcused for the entire class period.
 Any reason other than those listed under "Excused Absences" shall be classified as unexcused.
-Absences initially classified as unexcused may be changed to excused, if a parent/guardian contacts their child's principal within one school day after the absence, with an acceptable Medical Excuse.
+Late arrivals-absences initially classified as unexcused may be changed to excused, if a parent/guardian contacts their child's principal on the same school day of late arrival, with an acceptable Medical Excuse.